xregistry/spec/core/spec.md

 As before, Version's serialization will look similar but the set of attributes will be slightly different (to exclude Resource level attributes).
 More information on this in the next sections.

+Resource and "default" Version extension attributes would also appear as additional top-level JSON attributes.

 #### Cross Referencing Resources